Becky Moody

-Becky Moody (born 16 March 1980 in Irvine, North Ayrshire, United Kingdom) is a British horse breeder and dressage competitor based in Yorkshire.
+Rebecca Moody (born 16 March 1980 in Irvine, North Ayrshire, United Kingdom) is a British horse breeder and dressage competitor based in Yorkshire.
 In 2024 she joined the British dressage team at short notice to win a bronze team medal at the 2024 Paris Olympics.
+As of January 2026, she is ranked second in the FEI Dressage World Ranking for Athletes CDI3*/CDIO3* and above.

 Early life

-Moody was born at 16 March 1980 in Northern Ireland and she first lived in Scotland until the family moved to the small hamlet of Gunthwaite, near Barnsley, when she was six.
-She has two elder sisters.
+Becky Moody was born on 16 March 1980 in Irvine, North Ayrshire.
+She lived in Scotland until the family moved to the small hamlet of Gunthwaite, near Barnsley, when she was six.
+She has two elder sisters, Hannah and Sarah.
 When she was fourteen she was a keen member of the Rockwood Harriers which was a branch of the Pony Club.
 She and her horse Maximillian were identified as the British Pony Team's reserve in 1994.
-She and Sir Fred competed in the following year at the European Junior Riders Championships.

-She and her elder sister Hannah Moody ran Moody Dressage in South Yorkshire.
-The two of them took turns to appear with the Dutch gelding Kwadraat from 1998.
+A year later she won the individual and team tests at Hickstead International with Hannah’s 15hh Highland x Thoroughbred, Sir Fred.
+She then went on to represent Great Britain at four U21 European Championships with Jordas and Kwadraat winning two team bronze medals.
+In 2000 and 2001, Becky was the highest placed Brit.

 Career

-In 2015, she came to notice when she won the Dressage Future Elite winners at the Horse of the Year Show.
+In 2015, she came of notice when she won the Dressage Future Elite winners at the Horse of the Year Show.
 Her eight year old gelding horse was Carinsio who belonged to Julie Lockey and he was the son of Painted Black.
-Carinsio was creating high scores and with Moody the horse scored over 77% despite some errors by Moody.
+Carinsio was creating high scores and with Moody the horse scored over 77% despite some error.

 Moody went on to achieve several victories in the grand prix Premier League.
 Carinsio achieved more despite some injuries before he was retired in 2021.

 In March 2024, she and her horse Jagerbomb won the event at Addington organised by the International Federation for Equestrian Sports (FEI).
 She takes credit for the ten years it took to breed Jagerbomb who is named for the alcoholic drink and because her grandfather was known as "bomb".